Margot Robbie’s ‘Marian’ Is Part Of The Rise Of Female-Driven Films In Hollywood

-Australian actress Margot Robbie is officially attached to star in Marian, a standalone movie that provides a different take on the Robin Hood legends, according to The Guardian.
+Australian actress Margot Robbie is officially attached to star in Marian, a standalone movie that provides a different take on the Robin Hood legends, according to the Guardian.
 The movie will focus on the aftermath of Robin Hood’s death and be centered around Marian’s journey becoming the leader of the resistance and her taking up the mantle of her deceased lover.

-Robbie herself first burst into the scene of Hollywood with her role opposite Leonardo DiCaprio in Wolf of Wall Street.
+Robbie herself first burst onto the scene of Hollywood with her role opposite Leonardo DiCaprio in Wolf of Wall Street.
 She later went on to star as the lead in dystopian drama Z for Zachariah and more commercial Hollywood films such as Focus, The Legend of Tarzan, and as the memorable Harley Quinn in Suicide Squad.
 Margot Robbie is currently filming I, Tonya, a biographic film about Tonya Harding, the American figure skater who later became embroiled in a scandal involving an attack on her competitor Nancy Kerrigan.

 According to The Hollywood Reporter, Marian, which will star Robbie and be produced by Sony, is not the only Robin Hood-related project currently in the works.
 Re-imaginings of the crusader include a modern-day TV series, a futuristic take by visual effects supervisor Hasraf ‘HaZ’ Dulull, and an origin story starring Taron Egerton, Jamie Foxx and Jamie Dornan that is set to hit theaters in March of 2018.
-Among all these different projects, Marian, however, seems to be the only one that will put a female character front and center in its take of a traditionally male-dominant narrative.
+Among all these different projects, Marian, however, seems to be the only one that will put a female character front and center in its take on a traditionally male-dominant narrative.

 Hollywood's obsession with Robin Hood continues, this time with Margot Robbie as star https://t.co/OcRFXDF0Mx pic.twitter.com/osZlfZCdyB